 Eliot and the others were writing about television in the early 1960s.
 But fast forward 50 years and you could be forgiven for thinking that their comments apply equally well to the internet, and online social networks.

-Chief among these is Facebook, the social network that celebrates its 10th birthday this week.
+Chief among these is Facebook.
 Its statistics are astounding.
 In just one decade, it has signed up some 1.3 billion people, half of whom log in on any given day and spend an average of 18 minutes per visit.
 Facebook connects families across continents, friends across the years and people around the world.

 And yet Facebook’s effects on its users may not be entirely benign.
 Some researchers suggest that the ability to connect does not necessarily make people any happier, and it could in fact reduce the satisfaction they feel about their life.
 Can it really be possible that Facebook makes you sad?

 Until recently, few had studied this question and the little evidence that did exist actually hinted that the social network has a beneficial effect.
 In 2009, Sebastian Valenzuela and colleagues at the University of Texas at Austin measured how life satisfaction varied among over 2,500 students who used Facebook, and they found a small positive correlation.

 Yet last summer, a team of psychologists from the University of Michigan in Ann Arbor and the University of Leuven in Belgium decided to drill a bit deeper by evaluating how life satisfaction changes over time with Facebook use.
 Ethan Kross and colleagues questioned a group of people five times a day over two weeks about their emotional state.
 They asked questions such as “how do you feel right now?”, “how lonely do you feel right now?”, “how much have you used Facebook since we last asked?” and so on.
 This gave them a snapshot of each individual’s well-being and Facebook usage throughout the day.